kristianlm/chicken-minissh/readme.md

 the deal-breaker: if we can use only one thread, we can't have our SSH sessions respond to external events, since the session thread might be blocked by a read.
 The only way to solve that, as far as I know, is to read from a separate thread.
-And that's when the party is getting started.
+And that's when the party starts.

 The most useful API for the SSH channels is to have one srfi-18 thread per channel, with its input and output ports bound